35 Min Read

 Characteristics of Blood cells

-• Microscopy, flow cytometry, and other laboratory methods allow for the visualisation and study of blood cells.
+• Laboratory Methods: Microscopy, flow cytometry, and other laboratory techniques enable the visualization and study of blood cells, aiding in diagnostics, research, and monitoring of blood-related conditions.

 Contents of Blood Cells